Codecademy/docs/content/java/concepts/errors/terms/negativearraysizeexception/negativearraysizeexception.md

   - 'paths/computer-science'
 ---

-The `NegativeArraySizeException` is a runtime exception in Java that occurs when an application attempts to create an array with a negative size.
+**`NegativeArraySizeException`** is a runtime exception in Java that occurs when an application attempts to create an array with a negative size.

-Since the `NegativeArraySizeException` is an unchecked exception, it does not need to be declared in the throws clause of a method or constructor.
+Since the `NegativeArraySizeException` is an unchecked exception, it does not need to be declared in the `throws` clause of a method or constructor.

 ## Example